harishMadhavan1010/sky130-rtldesign/README.md

   Synth-Sim Mismatch is when the simulation of the RTL design is not the same as the GLS.
 This can occur due to a variety of reasons like the improper use of Blocking Assignments.
 The following sections illustrate this.

   ### Missing Sensitivity List

+  > When we fail to include all of the variables which directly affect output in the sensitivity list, the output only changes when the variables <ins>in the sensitivity list</ins> change.
+This is equivalent to a latch with some enable input, depending on the variables in the sensitivity list.
+The worse part is that the synthesis tool might not even detect a latch.

   The following images depict the RTL designs we will use in this section.